Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs

-\subsection{Classification of binary images}
+We ran two proof-of-concept classification experiments using this optimized loss on the mapper interleaving distance.
+The details are provided as follows.

+\subsubsection{Classification of Binary Images}

-We conduct a second classification experiment on MPEG-7 dataset \cite{jeannin1999}, specifically MPEG-7 CE Shape-1 Part B, which is a widely used benchmark for shape analysis and classification with binary images.
+We conducted a classification experiment on the MPEG-7 dataset \cite{jeannin1999}, specifically MPEG-7 CE Shape-1 Part B, which is a widely used benchmark for shape analysis and classification with binary images.
+The results are shown in \cref{fig:image_mds}.
 Our methodology involves computing mapper graphs from the dataset and analyzing their interleaving distance for classification tasks.

-We choose five categories of images: {\it apple, cup, fork, horseshoe}, and {\it seasnake}; and select 10 images from each class.
-See \cref{fig:image_mds} (left) for examples from each category.
-We convert these images to Mapper graphs using {\it KeplerMapper} \cite{van2019kepler}, where the lens function is given by the $y$-coordinate of each pixel.
-For each resulting mapper graph, we ensure that there is only one connected component in the graph, and that the node heights are in the range $[0, 20]$.
+In this experiment, we choose six image classes, \emph{apples, cups, forks, hearts, horseshoes} and \emph{sea snakes}, and select 10 images from each class.
+See \cref{fig:image_mds} (left) for examples in each category.
+We convert these images to mapper graphs using {\it KeplerMapper} \cite{van2019kepler}, where the lens function is given by the $y$-coordinate of each pixel.
+For every point cloud, we use a cover of 10 elements with a $30\%$ overlap, and set the epsilon value for DBSCAN to 3.
+These parameters are chosen to generate a mapper graph which best represents the input image.
+For each resulting mapper graph, we choose parameter values to ensure that there is only one connected component in the graph.
+For each node, we assign the function value, or \emph{height}, of that node to be the midpoint of the cover element it belongs to, and normalize so that all node heights are in the range $[0, 20]$.
 This normalization ensures consistency in mapper size, simplifying loss computation.
-For every point cloud, we use a cover of 10 elements with a $30\%$ overlap, and set the epsilon value for DBSCAN to 3.
-We choose these parameters to generate a mapper that best represents the point cloud.

-Once the mapper graphs are obtained, we compute the optimal upper bound of the interleaving distance between them using the optimization strategy discussed earlier, which serves as a measure of similarity between Mapper graphs.
-To visualize the distance performance, we construct a {\it multi-dimensional scaling} (MDS) \cite{borg2007modern} plot (\cref{fig:image_mds}, right) using the computed distance matrix.
+Once the mapper graphs are obtained, we compute the optimal upper bound of the interleaving distance between them using the optimization strategy discussed earlier, which serves as a measure of similarity between mapper graphs.
+To visualize the distance performance, we construct a {\it multi-dimensional scaling} (MDS) \cite{borg2007modern} plot (\cref{fig:image_mds}, right) using the computed distance matrix (MDS stress is 0.14, which ensures good goodness-of-fit).
 MDS is chosen for visualization as it accepts an arbitrary distance matrix as input.